 “Yes,” Toby said, “Chuck Sully dropped by.
 He went downstairs to deposit some checks, then he’ll be right back.”
 A bank occupied the floor below their office.
 It came in handy whenever they needed a secure place to store valuables.

-Hera set the mug on her desk.
-She removed her coat and threw it across the back of her chair.
-Then she seated herself and spread the paper out before her.
+Hera set the mug on her desk and removed her coat.
+After throwing it across the back of her chair, she seated herself and spread the paper out before her.

 Toby grabbed her coat and carried it with his coffee to the clothes tree by the door.
-He placed it on a hook and shook it gently with his left hand until it hung evenly.
-He was a neat freak and thought that everything belonged in its proper place.
+He placed it on a hook and shook it gently with his free hand until it hung evenly.
+Being a neat freak, he preferred that everything be put in its proper place.

 Hera ignored him, her full attention on the newspaper.
 An article about Rye Dawson’s murder stretched across the front page.
 She read the story carefully, noting that the only mention of Stephen Moreno was to identify him as the father of the girl Rye Dawson had stood accused of murdering.